LGBT & Friends Hiking Group – June 2019

 Length: 2.5+/- miles each way = 5+/- miles

 Total Elevation Gain: Minimal

 Skill Level: 2 of 5 rating

-A Nice Enjoyable Hike – Mostly just walking but we will cross the stream so be prepared to possibly get your feet wet.
+This is a Nice Enjoyable Hike – Mostly just walking but we will cross the stream so be prepared to possible get your feet wet.
 And, about 1/2 of the hike is under cover.

 Bring: Water, bug spray, good sneakers or hiking shoes with good traction for stream crossings

 Here are the details of our hike:

 We will start our hike near the Oluwalu Fresh Fruit Stand (near Leoda’s Pie Shop) and then walk the road by the Petroglyphs.
 From there stay to the right and we will walk by community gardens and then continue into Olowalu Valley.
 We will cross the Oluwalu Stream bridge and stay on the road as it heads for the water tank.
 From there we continue along the trail as it meanders through the valley and crosses the stream a dozen or so times.
 About 1/2 of our hike is under canopy.